dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 Stormpath will be shutting down their authentication and authorization API's this summer.
 Customers have until August 18, 2017 to move off the platform.
 At Auth0, we hope to give existing Stormpath customers an easy and smooth transition plan.
 Our database migration feature can start migrating your users today!

-If you are affected by the Stormpath news and want to give Auth0 a try, <a href="javascript:signup()">sign up for a free account</a> and get started today.
+If you are affected by the Stormpath news and want to easily migrate your users, give Auth0 a try, <a href="javascript:signup()">sign up for a free account</a> and get started today.